panzerdp/dmitripavlutin.com/content/posts/065-best-practices-arrow/index.md

 commentsThreadId: javascript-arrow-functions-best-practices
 ---

-The arrow function deserves its popularity.
-The arrow function syntax is concise, binds `this` lexically, fits great as a callback function.
+The arrow function deserves the popularity.
+Its syntax is concise, binds `this` lexically, fits great as a callback.

 In this post, you'll read 5 best practices to get even more benefits from the arrow functions.

 ## 1. Arrow function name inference

-The arrow function in JavaScript is *anonymous*: `name` property of an arrow function is an empty string.
+The arrow function in JavaScript is *anonymous*: the `name` property of the function is an empty string `''`.

 ```javascript
 ( number => number + 1 ).name; // => ''
 ```

-During a debug session or call stack analysis the anonymous functions are marked as `anonymous`.
+The anonymous functions are marked as `anonymous` during a debug session or call stack analysis.
 Unfortunately, `anonymous` gives no clue about the code being executed.

-The following picture shows a debug session of a code that uses anonymous arrow functions:
+Here's a debug session of a code that executes anonymous functions:

 ![Anonymous arrow functions call stack](/images/anonymous-arrow-functions-3.png)

 The call stack on the right side consists of 2 functions marked as `anonymous`.
 You can't get anything useful from such call stack information.

-Fortunately, the *function name inference* (a feature of ES2015) can [assign contextual names](https://stackoverflow.com/a/58983095/1894471) on the arrow functions.

-The idea of name inference is that JavaScript can determine the arrow function name from its syntactic position.
+Fortunately, the *function name inference* (a feature of ES2015) can [detect](https://stackoverflow.com/a/58983095/1894471) the function name under certain conditions.
+The idea of name inference is that JavaScript can determine the arrow function name from its syntactic position: e.g. from the variable name that holds the function object.

 Let's see how function name inference works: